4-co/imdb/README.md

 A common usage for this data would be to show the Actor and what movies they were in (or a Movie and the Actors in it).
 If you embed just the ID, this would be two serial queries.
 One to get the Actor and the Movie IDs and a second one to pull back the movie information.
 Given the size of the documents, we chose to optimize this by embedded the entire Movie into the Actor document (and Actors into the Movie document).
 This simplifies reads but complicate writes.
 In a high read situation (like showing movies on a web site), this is a good optimization.
 Just keep an eye on document size and update frequency / complexity.

-Note: When you update a single field in a document, CosmosDB writes the entire document which can change your IO requirements compared to a relational DBMS.
+Note: When you update a single field in a document, Cosmos DB writes the entire document which can change your IO requirements compared to a relational DBMS.

 A good example of what you would not want to embed is the individual ratings.
 Some movies have over 100K ratings, so you would want to keep the individual ratings in a separate collection and have a process that summarizes and updates the aggregate every n minutes.

 ## Searching

 Some of the sample queries search the Movie Title or Actor Name using a "like" query.
 For a small amount of documents searching across a small number of fields, this works fine.
-However, if search is a primary use case or you want "full text" search, you should integrate CosmosDB with Azure Search as the queries will be richer, faster and less expensive.
+However, if search is a primary use case or you want "full text" search, you should integrate Cosmos DB with Azure Search as the queries will be richer, faster and less expensive.

 The Genre search uses an "array_contains" search.
 In a relational model, you would likely have a MoviesGenres table and use a join (a Movie has 1..n Genres)

-Note that in CosmosDB, search is case sensitive, so searching Movies for "matrix" will return zero documents but searching for "Matrix" will return the correct number of documents.
+Note that in Cosmos DB, search is case sensitive, so searching Movies for "matrix" will return zero documents but searching for "Matrix" will return the correct number of documents.
 We chose to address this by adding a "textSearch" field that is a lowercase version of the title or actor name (it could contain other keywords as well).
 This adds size to the document, but prevents having to use contains(lower(m.title), 'matrix').
 By using lower(), you are doing a full table scan and not using the index.
-For 100 movies, this is minimal work, but at scale, it will be slow and expensive.
+For 1300 movies, this is minimal work, but at scale, it will be slow and expensive.

-Again, for large or advanced search workloads, you should integrate Azure Search (or SOLR) as part of the solution, using the CosmosDB [change feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) to keep the index fresh is a proven model.
+Again, for large or advanced search workloads, you should integrate Azure Search (or SOLR) as part of the solution, using the Cosmos DB [change feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) to keep the index fresh is a proven model.

 ## Understanding RUs

 A best practice is to baseline the RUs for each "action" and include as part of your testing suite.
 Changes to your document model or query can result in significant changes in RUs.
-The CosmosDB API has the ability to capture RUs for each action, so building a baseline is straight forward.
+The Cosmos DB API has the ability to capture RUs for each action, so building a baseline is straight forward.

 General best practices like limiting the columns selected, limiting the documents selected and avoiding table scans are important.
 The deeper a filter condition is in the document model, the more work the query processor has to do (and the more RUs it consumes), so keep frequent predicates at the root whenever possible and/or use indexing [policies](https://docs.microsoft.com/en-us/azure/cosmos-db/index-policy) to optimize common queries.

 Avoid cross partition queries when possible.
-CosmosDB will run the query in parallel, but it is more work and thus higher RUs.
+Cosmos DB will run the query in parallel, but it is more work and thus higher RUs.

 ## Key-Value Cache

-CosmosDB is an excellent key-value cache with simple geo-distribution and replication.
-Performance is often better than other caching solutions and CosmosDB is cost competitive.
+Cosmos DB is an excellent key-value cache with simple geo-distribution and replication.
+Performance is often better than other caching solutions and Cosmos DB is cost competitive.
 The added simplicity of having one data access API and one data platform to manage makes development and operations more efficient.

 Some general guidelines: